dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 ### DYNAMIC trial

 A growing body of research and clinical trials has appeared to demonstrate the usefulness of tumor-informed approaches to MRD detection.
 In this line, one of the most insightful studies is the DYNAMIC trial (ACTRN12615000381583).
+In a prospective cohort of 230 CRC stage II patients, a group suggested the

 Initially, the variant with the highest allele frequency in FFPE tumor tissue was determined for each patient using targeted multiplex PCR aiming for 15 genes relevant to CRC cancer.
 Afterwards, those variants were tracked using a Safe-SeqS (UMI-based) assay.